 NEW YORK (AP) - January 31, 2011 (WPVI) -- General Motors Co. is back in the Super Bowl in a big way.

-The ads bear the tagline "Chevy Runs Deep."
-In one, a mundane dealership ad is disrupted when a Camaro suddenly morphs into the Bumblebee character from the "Transformers" movies.
+The ads bear the tagline "Chevy Runs Deep," introduced during the World Series last year.
+In one ad, a seemingly mundane car dealership ad is disrupted when a Camaro suddenly morphs into the Bumblebee character from the "Transformers" movies.

 Also SeeMore:Bizarre News

 - Snow today, heavy at times 36 min ago

 - 2013 Troop Greetings

 - Gunman fires shots through window, teens wounded 35 min ago